 But though the Expert Committee admitted in the body of its report that

 several major studies have now documented the ability to prevent or delay the onset of diabetes in individuals with IGT, only identifiable by definition using an O[ral[ G[lucose] T[olerance] T[est]. it did still did not recommend that doctors use the oral Glucose Tolerance Test to identify these people whose diabetes could be prevented or delayed.

-What Does This Mean for You?If you have any symptoms that suggest you might be diabetic or if you have a family history of diabetes, don't settle for your doctor's assurance that your blood sugar is "normal" if that assurance is based only on the results of a Fasting Plasma Glucose Test.
-That test may be normal or only slightly impaired when you are, in fact, experiencing chronic elevated blood sugars high enough to damage your nerves, eyes, and kidneys.
+What Does This Mean for You?If you have any symptoms that suggest you might be diabetic or if you have a family history of diabetes, don't settle for your doctor's assurance that your blood sugar is "normal" if that assurance is based only on the results of a Fasting Plasma Glucose Test or an A1c test.
+These test may call you normal or only slightly impaired when you are, in fact, experiencing chronic elevated blood sugars high enough to damage your nerves, eyes, and kidneys.

 1 Valleron AJ, Eschwege E, Papoz L, Rosselin GE.
 Agreement and discrepancy in the evaluation of normal and diabetic oral glucose Tolerance Test.
 Diabetes 14: 585-593, 1975.